iitis/virtRTG/README.md

 # virtRTG

-`virtRTG` is a `pyDpVision` plugin for synthetic X-ray projection from 3D scene data.
-It is intended primarily for research, prototyping, and technical experimentation around virtual radiography, especially for volumetric medical data and mixed volume/mesh scenes.
+`virtRTG` is a `pyDpVision` plugin for transformation-driven generation of comparable synthetic projection images from multimodal anatomical scenes.

+The plugin enables projection imaging from independently transformable volumetric and surface-based objects represented within a common scene hierarchy.
+It is intended primarily for research, prototyping, and technical experimentation involving VirtualRTG generation, anatomical motion analysis, and comparable projection imaging scenarios.

+## Related publication

+The methodological foundations of virtRTG are described in the manuscript:

+Pojda D., Domino K., Tarnawski M., Tomaka A.A.
+_"Transformation-driven generation of comparable projection images from multimodal anatomical scenes"_

+currently under peer-review.

+A DOI and full citation will be added after publication.

 ## Status